Organizing Design Files

 Projects, on the other hand, have a feature to control and customize the permission settings.
 The permissions from the team are inherited, so the project will be shared with team members, but you can also add additional users to view files from or edit the project.
 You can add more individuals or adjust permission settings in the right-hand side panel with project details, such as the project name, description, and members.

-If you invite an individual to a project with Can View access, the invited user will be able to see the project designs in his/her Recent page.
+If you invite an individual to a project with Can View access, the invited user will be able to see the project designs on her Recent page.

 To restrict access, head back to the side panel for projects and teams, and to the design share dialog for individual designs.
 Use the drop down next to a user’s name or email to change their permission level or remove them from the design or project.